-- 1. That the report be accepted and that it be noted that time is required for the new services to embed and commence their change programmes. - 2.
-That services be encouraged to work closely with their ward members and to ensure that service access data which will be used by a wide range of stakeholders and referrers is kept up to date.
+- 1. To accept this report and its contents; allowing time for the new services to embed and commence their change programmes. - 2.
+To encourage services to work closely with their ward members and to ensure service access data is up to date for a wide range of stakeholders and referrers